x0xr00t/lsc/README.md

 # lsc
-screen changer linux writen in bash
+screen changer for linux writen in bash.

+* ctv
+* xrandr